zeropsio/recipe-gleam/README.md

 Futher things to think about when running more complex, highly available Gleam production apps on Zerops:
 - containers are volatile - use Zerops object storage to store your files
-- use Zerops Redis (KeyDB) for caching, storing sessions and pub/sub messaging
+- use Zerops Redis (Valkey) for caching, storing sessions and pub/sub messaging
-- use more advanced logging lib, such as [winston](https://github.com/winstonjs/winston)

 <br/>
 <br/>